conradwolfe/conradwolfe.github.io/projects/inheritance.md

 labels:
   - C++
   - ICS 212
-summary: I created a parent class Circle, and a child class Cylender.
+summary: A quick exercise in inheritance using a circle and cylinder
 # https://stackoverflow.com/questions/15721373/how-do-i-ensure-that-whitespace-is-preserved-in-markdown
 ---
 ## Description